 For Room Temperature (CRT) Shipments

-Pre-qualified CRT parcel mailer provides temperature stability for last-mile pharmaceutical delivery without needing a cooler and separate gel packs
+Pre-qualified CRT parcel envelope provides temperature stability for last-mile pharmaceutical delivery without needing a cooler and separate gel packs

 The increasing demand for temperature-controlled packaging necessitates a lower-cost solution that is cost-effective and better for the environment.